rubygarage/rubygarage.github.com/slides/trailblazer/contract.markdown

 ### Manual Build

-To manually build the contract instance (e.g. to inject the current user) use `builder:` with any callable.
+To manually build the contract instance (e.g. to inject the current user), use `builder:` with any callable.

 ```ruby
 class Comments::Contracts::Create < Reform::Form